queilawithaQ/documentation/_basic/languages-frameworks/elixir.md

 ## Frameworks And Testing

-Elixir frameworks such as Phoenix, and test tools such as ExUnit, are all supported on Codeship.
+Elixir frameworks such as Phoenix, and test tools such as ExUnit, are all supported on CodeShip.
 Note that you will need to manually install all tools needed, in your project's [setup commands]({{ site.baseurl }}{% link _basic/quickstart/getting-started.md %}).

 ## Parallel Testing